 Obama Pitches Afghan Plan To NATO Allies

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 It's MORNING EDITION from NPR News.
 I'm Steve Inskeep.

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 And I'm Renee Montagne.
 A summit meeting of the NATO alliance today offers a reminder of what happened after 9-11.
 The North Atlantic allies invoked a rule that an attack on one nation is considered an attack on them all.
 Seven-and-a- half years later, a new American president is expanding that war, and it's not clear how much support he can expect now from NATO allies.
 In a moment, we'll hear the view from the Netherlands, which is looking to withdraw its troops.
 First, NPR's Mary Louise Kelly reports on how the Afghanistan war is increasingly dominated by Americans.

 MARY LOUISE KELLY: Here's the new reality in Afghanistan.
 By the time new American forces arrive this spring and summer, the U.S. will have twice as many troops on the ground as all other NATO countries combined.
 Hundreds of fresh American civilian advisors are also headed to Afghanistan, and the U.S. is pouring in billions more in aid money.

-KELLY: That's Jeremy Shapiro of the Center on the United States and Europe at the Brookings Institution.
+LOUISE KELLY: That's Jeremy Shapiro of the Center on the United States and Europe at the Brookings Institution.

-Mr. SHAPIRO: Authority will clearly follow resources.
+SHAPIRO: Authority will clearly follow resources.
 There is going to be, as American troops become more and more predominant in Afghanistan, a tremendous insistence from the Americans on unity of command.

-KELLY: This view appears to be on the rise in Washington.
+LOUISE KELLY: This view appears to be on the rise in Washington.
 In a packed ballroom at the Mayflower Hotel this week, Robert Kagan took the stage.
 Kagan is a prominent conservative writer, based at the Carnegie Endowment for International Peace.
 Kagan scanned the crowd and pronounced that his expectations for help from NATO allies in Afghanistan are pretty low, and that he suspects privately, the Obama administration's are, too.

-Mr. KAGAN: That's good.
+KAGAN: That's good.
 That's a pretty nice phrase.
 I kind of - which is to say it's not that we're not consulting with the allies.
 We go to the allies, we say: Could you please do this?
 They say well, really, no. We say okay, and we'll go do it ourselves.

-KELLY: Sharing the stage with Kagan at the Mayflower sat Retired Army Officer John Nagl.
+LOUISE KELLY: Sharing the stage with Kagan at the Mayflower sat Retired Army Officer John Nagl.
 Nagl, who's now president of the Center for a New American security, a Washington think tank, took exception to the jokes about NATO contributions.
 He reminded the crowd that some countries - the Netherlands, for example - have performed remarkably well.
 Britain and Australia are considering sending more troops, and Canadian forces, while they're scheduled to leave Afghanistan in 2011, have so far suffered a higher casualty rate than American troops.
 John Nagl.

-KELLY: Okay.
+LOUISE KELLY: Okay.
 But what exactly will President Obama be asking allies for at this summit?
 The president's national security adviser, retired Marine General James Jones, said on this program this week that he is focused on the extra civilian aid Europeans might provide to Afghanistan.

-KELLY: General Jones speaks for an administration that is pointedly not asking for more troops at the NATO summit.
+LOUISE KELLY: General Jones speaks for an administration that is pointedly not asking for more troops at the NATO summit.
 That may stem from a recognition that they're unlikely to get them.
 Jeremy Shapiro of Brookings says it's also a reflection of frustration within the U.S. military over NATO's cumbersome procedures.

 SHAPIRO: There is a perception of poor performance of many of the key allies, and an extremely unwieldy command structure in Afghanistan.
 There are a lot, a lot of generals in Afghanistan - not quite clear why we need so many.

-Mary Louise Kelly, NPR News, Washington.
+LOUISE KELLY: Mary Louise Kelly, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.